-- Provide regulatory confidence that the threshold for regulatory review of changes will be effectively established and efficiently managed - Minimize the unnecessary burden to the regulator and operators for determining if changes require a license amendment - Establish a clear understanding and process for how the criteria for making changes without prior NRC approval may be met
+- Provide regulatory confidence that the threshold for regulatory review of changes to the facility as described in the licensing basis will be effectively established and efficiently managed - Minimize the unnecessary burden to the regulator and operators for determining if changes require a license amendment - Establish a clear understanding and process for how the criteria for making changes to the facility as described in the licensing basis without prior NRC approval may be met

-Reactors that follow NEI 18-04 are also expected to conform to NEI 21-07, "Technology Inclusive Guidance for Non-Light Water Reactors - Safety Analysis Report Content for Applicants Using the NEI 18-04 Methodology."
+Reactors Licensees that follow NEI 18-04 are also expected to conform to NEI 21-07, "Technology Inclusive Guidance for Non-Light Water Reactors - Safety Analysis Report Content for Applicants Using the NEI 18-04 Methodology."
 The NEI 18-04 methodology relies on information from a comprehensive Probabilistic Risk Assessment (PRA), and the NEI 21-07 guidance anticipates that the PRA will conform to ANSI/ASME/ANS RA-S-1.4-2021, "Probabilistic Risk Assessment Standard for Advanced non-Light Water Reactor Nuclear Power Plants" (referred to herein as the Non-LWR PRA Standard).
-The guidance in this white paper applies to licensees who follow NEI 18-04, NEI 21-07, and the Non-LWR PRA Standard.
-Licensees that deviate from elements of NEI 18-04, NEI 21-07, or the Non-LWR PRA Standard must justify the application of this guidance to change control.
+The guidance in this white paper